 Greaser styles don’t have to be perfectly combed into place.
 This untidy version gives a rebellious feel to the classic cut.
 The style’s rough-around-the-edges appearance works perfectly with a beard to create a strong yet sophisticated aesthetic.

 This pompadour hairstyle with undercut combines the essence of rockabilly with modern touches.
-While its shape and style are decidedly rockabilly, its texture and undercut are completely contemporary.
+While its shape and style are decidedly rockabilly, its texture and low fade are completely contemporary.

 Although gents often wear rockabilly styles combed back, they can also wear them to one side.
-Just look at this stylish, retro comb-over for example.
-This hairstyle, which features a deep side-part, is worn combed back and to the right.
+Just look at this stylish, retro comb over for example.
+This hairstyle, which features a side part, is worn combed back and to the right.
 When recreating this look, be sure to use some pomade or wax to help keep hair in place and off your face.

-A greaser style comb-over can be a great retro rockabilly look.
+A greaser hard part can be a great retro rockabilly look.
 If your personal style is inherently modern, however, you may find that this vintage hairstyle is a little bold for you.
-To modernise the look and make it better suited to your style, simply add some unexpected, more contemporary elements.
+To modernize the look and make it better suited to your style, simply add some unexpected, more contemporary elements.
 This gent chooses to rock his old-school comb-over with an edgy low fade for the perfect balance.

 Gents with thick hair can also pull off rockabilly looks.
 All you need to do is use this full-volume pompadour as inspiration.
 Although your hair may need a little more work and pomade to stay in place, the result will be impactful and awesome.

-This rockabilly pompadour with an undercut is styled and combed to perfection.
-While gents with naturally straight strands shouldn’t have a problem recreating this look, those with waves or curls may find it more difficult.
+This rockabilly pompadour with a disconnected undercut is styled and combed to perfection.
+While gents with naturally straight strands shouldn’t have a problem recreating this look, those with curly and wavy hair may find it more difficult.
 If you do have naturally curly hair, try blow-drying with a round brush after washing and before styling to straighten strands.

-To recreate this textured, rockabilly look, forget your comb and use your hands instead.
+To recreate this textured, rockabilly quiff, forget your comb, and use your hands instead.
 Simply rub some pomade in your palms before running hands through hair.
-Then, use fingers to brush the pomade through strands and mould hair into shape.
+Then, use fingers to brush the pomade through strands and mold hair into shape.